Trending Topics

 Set boundaries

-It is now commonplace, and healthy, for men and women to be platonic friends, but when in a committed relationship, discuss openly the boundaries on those friendships.
-Mike and I have always had close friends of the opposite sex and this hasn’t changed in our marriage, but we are also not naïve on how quickly an emotional affair can start, nor how easily they cross.
+It is commonplace, and healthy, for men and women to be platonic friends, but when in a committed relationship, discuss the boundaries of those friendships.
+Mike and I have always had close friends of the opposite sex and this hasn’t changed in our marriage, but we are also not naïve about how quickly an emotional affair can start, nor how easily they cross.

 Some boundaries we have agreed to include: